RoboLechuga/RL-Mods/README.md

 - `ASIO: duplicate input Channel` — both player inputs are configured to the same ASIO channel.

 RL-Mods matches `RS_ASIO.ini` `Channel=` directly to the driver's ASIO channel number.

-## v1.4 Testing

-This build needs real-world use more than synthetic testing.

-Please report:

-- physical guitar tuning used
-- song tuning
-- single-player or multiplayer
-- virtual shift RL-Mods selected
-- whether Rocksmith requested additional physical retuning
-- whether note detection behaved normally
-- any audible artifacts, especially when shifting upward
-- any incorrect OSD state
-- any Setup Mode behavior that did not match the guitar actually in hand

-Useful test cases include:

-- Eb guitar → E Standard song
-- D guitar → E Standard song
-- Eb guitar → D Standard song
-- Eb guitar → Drop D song
-- Drop D guitar → E Standard song
-- restart Rocksmith and confirm saved P1/P2 physical baselines are restored
-- changing guitars between songs
-- changing guitars during a song, then exiting Setup Mode
-- Player 1 and Player 2 using different physical tunings
-- multiplayer songs where Player 1 and Player 2 have different Rocksmith targets
-- Nonstop Play with and without the tuner appearing between songs
-- alternate reference tunings such as A432 / A445 to confirm existing behavior remains intact

-The goal of the test build is to find bad assumptions, not just crashes.
-If the selected shift is technically valid but makes you retune more strings than necessary, report it.

 ## Screenshot Settings